-A wealthy playboy returns home to his wife with plans of ending their marriage.
-He, instead, was shocked to see what had become of his daughter, Marguerite; locked away from the world by his wife and mother-in-law, she lives in a world within the four walls of her room, spending her time talking to imaginary figures, studying amoebas under a microscope and only has one friend, a boy named Aaron.
-Upon meeting her father, She's smitten by him, which sets Aaron on a jealous rage that led to some brutal murders.
-When Marguerite moves out of the estate and introduced to his father's new wife, it's only a matter of time before another murder is committed...
+A wealthy playboy returns home to his wife with plans of ending their marriage, only to be horrified as he finds his daughter Marguerite, locked away from the world by his wife and mother-in-law.
+Living in a world within the four walls of her room, Marguerite spends her time talking to imaginary figures, studying amoebas under a microscope and only has one friend, a boy named Aaron.
+Upon meeting her father, She's smitten by him, which sets Aaron on a jealous rage that leads to some brutal murders.

-This movie came as a surprise for me; it's rarely heard, rarely discussed, poorly promoted and very obscure, you wouldn't even doubt to overlook this but when you do give it a chance, you'll be surprised on how well-made this thriller was.
+This movie came as a surprise for me; it's rarely discussed, poorly promoted and very obscure, you wouldn't even doubt to overlook this but when you do give it a chance, you'll be surprised on how well-made this thriller is.

-A Reflection of fear has it all: a gloomy atmosphere that brings out the dread and downbeat nature of the story, some nice imagery to go along with said atmosphere, lighting that brings out the mayhem beautifully and some of the best performances I've seen in an unknown movie.
-Sondra Locke played Marguerite, a seemingly innocent girl who speaks with a monotonous tone and who's presence brings out a cold look.
+A Reflection of fear has it all: a gloomy atmosphere that brings out the dread and downbeat nature of the story, some nice imagery to go along with said atmosphere, lighting that brings out the mayhem beautifully and some of the best performances I've seen in an overlooked movie.
+Sondra Locke plays Marguerite, a seemingly innocent girl who speaks with a monotonous tone and whose presence brings out a cold look.
 She's quiet, a little too quiet, which was apparently what gave this movie it's sense of tension and uncertainty.

 While it does had it's slasher-like elements, the movie is more similar to psychodramas like Psycho or Peeping Tom, where the focus was more on the mystery than bodycount.
-We watch Marguerite unfold from a fragile disturbed teenager, to a repulsed woman who's developing an incestuous feeling for her own father.
-It's even got more disturbing when she began to masturbate while listening to her father have sex on another room.
-Hence, the minimal bodycount but of course, the kills are no less entertaining and the attacks are quiet thrilling.
+We watch Marguerite unfold from a fragile disturbed teenager to a repulsed woman who's developing an incestuous feeling for her own father, made more disturbing when she begins to masturbate while listening to her father have sex on another room.
+The minimal bodycount is to be expected in turn, but the kills are no less entertaining and the attacks are still quiet thrilling.